aidanlenahan/docs/guacamole/setup.md

 If you did not implement TLS/SSL, you may see a message resembling the following:

-> Your connection isn't private
+> Your connection isn't private<br>
-> Attackers might be trying to steal your information from 100.127.139.65 (for example, passwords, messages, or credit cards).
+> Attackers might be trying to steal your information from 100.127.139.65 (for example, passwords, messages, or credit cards).<br>
 > net::ERR_CERT_AUTHORITY_INVALID